Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Ethical Considerations

 \section{Ethical Considerations}

 Our work is grounded in the belief that fairness in NLP requires not only technical interventions but also critical reflection on the social impact of language technologies.
-By analysing how gendered actors are represented and framed in text, we aim to make structural inequalities visible and address them at the level of data design.
-At the same time, we recognise that fairness cannot be reduced to numerical balance.
-The act of filtering texts, however principled, entails normative decisions about which content is considered discriminatory and which is preserved.
-This introduces risks of over-correction, loss of valuable context, and the potential erasure of complex identities.
-Furthermore, our reliance on binary gender resolution excludes non-binary, intersex, and gender-nonconforming individuals, reinforcing the very simplifications we seek to critique.
-We consider this a significant ethical limitation and prioritise extending our methods to support more inclusive representations in future work.
-Finally, while we aim to mitigate bias in training data, we stress that ethical responsibility must also extend to model architectures, deployment contexts, and the broader socio-technical systems in which NLP tools are embedded.
+By analysing how gendered actors are represented and framed in text, we make structural inequalities visible and address them at the level of data design.
+Yet fairness cannot be reduced to numerical balance: filtering texts entails normative choices about which content is deemed discriminatory, with risks of over-correction and loss of context.
+Our reliance on binary gender resolution further excludes non-binary and gender-nonconforming individuals, reinforcing the very simplifications we seek to critique.
+We consider this a significant ethical limitation and aim to extend our methods to more inclusive representations.
+Finally, while we mitigate discrimination in training data, responsibility also lies in model architectures, deployment contexts, and the socio-technical systems in which NLP tools operate.